kaitz/paq8pxv/components.md

 //
 // first parameter is component ID
 // second parameter is component index upto number defined in vms
-// third parameter is memory*4096, must be power of two
+// third parameter is memory*4096 in lower 24 bits (must be power of two), and statetable index in upper 8 bits
-// forth parameter is count of contexts x, run mul y, mixer prediction mul z and w. y,z,w parameters are tunable.
+// forth parameter is count of contexts x, run mul y (default 4), mixer prediction mul z (default 32) and w (dafault 12). y,z,w parameters are tunable.
 // fifth parameter is predictionIndex

 //main